microsoft/msgraph-edu-sample/README.md

 ### Web Components
 This project defines many custom web components.
 The visual HTML template elements live in the `web/src/templates` folder.
 The business logic associated with the user interface element lives in the web/src/components folder.

-Modularization of code is an important principle of software engineering, for a cononical example of modern web components and their robust nature look into the interactions between `create-study-group-view.js`, `study-group-item.js`, and `study-group-view.js`.
+Modularization of code is an important principle of software engineering, for a canonical example of modern web components and their robust nature look into the interactions between `create-study-group-view.js`, `study-group-item.js`, and `study-group-view.js`.

-`create-study-group-view.js` creates a Teams channel based on user input, and creates an event to notify `study-group-view.js`.
+`create-study-group-view.js` creates a Teams channel based on user input and creates an event to notify `study-group-view.js`.

 ```
       let createNewChannelUrl = `https://graph.microsoft.com/v1.0/teams/${url.get(
           "groupId"